United States · audience itinerary

 - Morning~240 minHawaii Volcanoes National Parkpark

-Home to Kīlauea and Mauna Loa, two of the world's most active volcanoes.
-Explore craters, steam vents, and lava tubes.
-The park offers dramatic volcanic landscapes and unique ecosystems.
+Explore the dynamic landscapes of Kīlauea and Mauna Loa, two of the world's most active volcanoes.
+Witness volcanic craters, steam vents, and lava tubes that showcase the raw power of creation.
+The park offers stunning scenic drives and numerous hiking trails for all skill levels.

-- Check the park's official website for current eruption status and any closures before visiting.
+- Check the NPS website for current eruption status and viewing areas before your visit.

-- Wear sturdy shoes suitable for hiking on uneven terrain.
+- Wear sturdy closed-toe shoes suitable for hiking on uneven terrain.

 - Midday~75 minVolcano House Restaurantrestaurant